 WS: Yeah, a big radio show- all day kind of thing.

-GM: That’s pretty cool.
-Now, the U.S. leg of your tour is currently winding down.
-How’s everyone holding up, so far?
+GM: The U.S. leg of your tour is currently winding down.
+How is the band holding up, so far?

 WS: Uh, you know, everyone is doing good.
 We’re all excited to go home for a week.
 Then we got to go to Europe after that, which, I’m not a huge fan of Europe, so you know. (laughs)